jaydeokar/DevOps-M3-2019/README.md

 **Deployment Components**
 Following is the architecture that we have created :
-We have one configuration server imlemented on Vagrant, Jenkins server running on an EC2 instance, Itrust Production server, Checkbox Production server deployed on an EC2 server .
-Also, for Infrastucture upgrade we have one Kubernetes cluster running on an EC2 instance with 2 slaves and one master.
+We have one configuration server imlemented on Vagrant, Jenkins server running on an EC2 instance, Itrust Production server, Checkbox Production server deployed on an EC2 server.
+Also, for Infrastructure upgrade we have one Kubernetes cluster running on an EC2 instance with 2 slaves and one master.

 **[DIAGRAM]**

 **Deployment:** Deploy iTrust and checkbox.io to a production environment.
 Create a git hook on your jenkins server that will trigger a deployment when doing a git push to "production".
 The deployment needs to occur on actual remote machine (e.g. AWS, droplet, VCL), and not a local VM.
-The deployment should provision and configure the production environment using scripts+ansible.
+The deployment should provision and configure the production environment using scripts + ansible.

 **Implementation:**

 1. Update the variables in 'variables.yml' file with email password, aws pem file and your access tokens.
 2. Run the playbook with sudo 'playbook.yml' from configuration server.
-This would create and set up a remote instance for Jenkins server with both ITrust and  Checkbox applications.
+This would create and set up a remote instance for Jenkins server with both ITrust and Checkbox applications installed and configured.
-3. Once the runnning of playbook has completed, login to Jenkins server
+3. Once the playbook runs successfully, login to the Jenkins server.
 4. cd CheckBoxCode/
-5. Create a new file , add, commit and push to the repository.
-This would trigger a build on Jenkins server , post which the deployment at Production Checkbox Server would take place if the build passes successfully)
+5. Create a new file, add, commit and push to the repository.
+This would trigger a build on Jenkins server, post which the deployment at Production Checkbox Server would take place if the build passes successfully.
 6. cd iTrustv-4/
-7. Create a new file , add, commit and push to the repository.
-This would trigger a build on Jenkins server , post which the deployment at Production Itrust Server would take place if the build passes successfully)
+7. Create a new file, add, commit and push to the repository.
+This would trigger a build on Jenkins server, post which the deployment at Production Itrust Server would take place if the build passes successfully.

-**Feature Flags:** Create a configuration server for managing feature flags (using redis) that can be used to turn off/on features on iTrust in production.
+**Feature Flags:** Create a configuration server for managing feature flags (using redis) that can be used to turn off/on features on iTrust application in production.
 Pick one feature to demo in screencast.

 **Implementation:**